-- 6.1.13Cumulative contributions to PM10 concentrations from the proposals and other developments in the area may also require consideration as discussed above in relation to disamenity dust.
+- 6.1.15 Cumulative contributions to PM10 concentrations from the proposals and other developments in the area may also require consideration as discussed above in relation to disamenity dust.
 Fine particulate matter may travel longer distances than larger dust particles.
 However, as for the larger particles the concentrations reduce rapidly from source through deposition and dispersion.
-As for the proposed quarry, standard dust mitigation measures that would be implemented at the Lea Castle Village development would serve to reduce potential PM10 emissions. - 6.1.14The IAQM guidance on construction dust (CD12.25) provides a screening distance of 350m from the source.
+As for the proposed quarry, standard dust mitigation measures that would be implemented at the Lea Castle Village development would serve to reduce potential PM10 emissions. - 6.1.16The IAQM guidance on construction dust (CD12.37) provides a screening distance of 250m from the source.
 The guidance however further defines an area being of low sensitivity where the background PM10 concentration is less than 24 μg/m3, except where there are >100 high sensitive receptors within 20m of the source when it would be defined as of medium sensitivity.
-With reference paragraphs the background PM10 concentrations are well below all screening thresholds and there are no sensitive receptors that lie within close proximity, and downwind of, of both the Proposed Development and the wider or core Lea Castle Village developments. - 6.1.15In the worst-case scenario of extraction and restoration taking place in Phases 4 and 5 of the proposed development simultaneously with construction of the western part of the wider Lea Castle Village, PM10 concentrations are predicted to remain well below the relevant AQOs.
+With reference to paragraph 6.1.11 above the background PM10 concentrations are well below all screening thresholds and there are no sensitive receptors that lie within close proximity, and downwind of, of both the Proposed Development and the wider or core Lea Castle Village developments. - 6.1.17In the worst-case scenario of extraction and restoration taking place in Phases 4 and 5 of the proposed development simultaneously with construction of the western part of the wider Lea Castle Village, PM10 concentrations are predicted to remain well below the relevant AQOs.